iparainnocent/code3/README.md

 - If tickets are available, click the "Buy Ticket" button to purchase a ticket.

 ### Script.js file
-Movie Ticket App - JavaScript
+Movie Ticket  - JavaScript
-This JavaScript code is responsible for the dynamic functionality of the Movie Ticket App.
+This JavaScript code is responsible for the dynamic functionality of the Movie Ticket.

 #### Features
 - Fetch Movie Data: The script fetches movie data from the /films endpoint and populates the movie list on the page.